hniska/csm-nso-lookup-package/README.md

 }
 ```

-There is also an enrichment workflow that reads the file that update-lookup.py creates.
+There is also an enrichment workflow that reads the lookup file that update-lookup.py creates.
 Default the lookup file is re-read every 30 seconds.
 The workflow checks if the device in the alert can be found in the lookup table it populates the custom_info.eventDetails.nso field with the list of services.

 ## Installation